Pregnenolone - A Comprehensive Review for Health, Perimenopause, and Aging

 Most people don't realize that cholesterol is our most common steroid!

-In general, steroids are "excitatory" in some part of the body or brain.
+In general, steroids are "excitatory" in some parts of the body or brain.

 They spur activity along certain pathways.